 Purpose of the National Prayer Breakfast

-In these non-partisan gatherings, members are not only given the chance to know one another better, but also have an opportunity to recognize the presence of God in one another.
-The exercise of effective political leadership has always demanded that such positive relationships need to be fostered across party lines.
+In these non-partisan gatherings, members are not only given the chance to know one another better but also have an opportunity to recognize the presence of God in one another.
+The exercise of effective political leadership has always demanded that positive relationships need to be fostered across party lines.
 Such relationships facilitate the working of our Parliament.

 Finally, the goal of the Parliamentary Prayer Breakfast Group in Ottawa is all about reaching out to political opponents.
 It also means reaching out to Christians of various theological backgrounds.
 It means reaching out with respect and love to people from different faith groups.
 In this way, Jesus’ teachings and his way of life are witnessed in quiet and life-changing ways.

 Updated: October 22, 2018 / Office of Cathay Wagantall, MP / email@example.com